entrecode/ec.dm-cache/readme.md

 ### `dmCache.setRabbitMQConnection(connection)`

-Expects a AMQP connection like that from `amqp-connection-manager`.
+Expects an AMQP connection like that from `amqp-connection-manager`.
 The module will create an own channel with it.
+If you want to re-use an existing channel, use `dmCache.setRabbitMQChannel(channel)`.

+### `dmCache.setRabbitMQChannel(channel)`

+Expects an AMQP channel like that from `amqp-connection-manager`.
+If you don't have a channel, use `dmCache.setRabbitMQConnection(connection)`.

 ### `dmCache.getEntry(modelTitle, entryID[, transformFunction])`